sathyaviswanath/ADPKD_WES_GATK_Pipeline/README.md

 2. See [Documentation/2.Pipeline.md](Documentation/2.Pipeline.md) for:

-- Tool specification table and Step‑by‑step pipeline description with all key commands, expected inputs/outputs at each stage.
+- Step‑by‑step pipeline description with all key commands, expected inputs/outputs at each stage and Tool Specification Table.

 3. See [Documentation/3.Troubleshooting.md](Documentation/3.Troubleshooting.md) for: